IDGCaptainRussia94/Terraria-SGAmod/README.md

 # SGAmod
 IDGCaptainRussia94's content mod

-//Items with place holder sprites and need resprites: Heart Guard, Hellion's Cascade, Twines of Fate, MVM Upgrade, Jagged Overgrown Spike, Joyrider, Truely Suspicious Looking Eye, Hellion's Crown (Item Sprite ?), All Buff Icons
+//Items with place holder sprites and need resprites: Twines of Fate, MVM Upgrade, Jagged Overgrown Spike, Hellion's Crown (Item Sprite ?), Some Buff Icons

 //Items that are NOT ok to be resprited: Stormbreaker, Wave Beam, Serpent's Redemption, Creeper's Throw, The trap related weapons for now